Lee Pearson: Honours

 Pearson was awarded an honorary Doctorate from Staffordshire University in July 2005.

 He was appointed Member of the Order of the British Empire (MBE) in the 2001 New Year Honours for services to disabled sports, Officer of the Order of the British Empire (OBE) in the 2005 New Year Honours for services to equestrianism and to disabled sport, and Commander of the Order of the British Empire (CBE) in the 2009 New Year Honours for services to equestrianism and to disabled sport.
 He was knighted in the 2017 New Year Honours for services to equestrianism.

 Personal life

-Pearson runs his own dressage yard in Staffordshire and teaches many around the country.
-Lee Pearson was born in Cheddleton, England.
+Lee Pearson runs his own dressage yard in Staffordshire and teaches many around the country.
 Pearson was the first openly gay member of the British team and is an advocate for LGBTQ+ rights.
 In 2020, he became a single foster parent to a 15-year-old foster son.